zephyrj/engine-crane/README.md

 ----

 ### How to use
-A guide on how to install and use it can be found at: https://sykology.dev/
+A guide on how to install and use it can be found on YouTube [here](https://youtu.be/8fMQCYiAgVU)

 ----